FACG5/tamer-project/README.md

 #### Our Solution

-* create a control Panel for the tamer foundation that inclue view/add/delete/update (CRUD) of the books/users/borrowing ssection
+* create a control Panel for the tamer foundation that inclue view/add/delete/update (CRUD) of the books/users/borrowing section

  ---------------------------